 At Southern Indiana Orthopedics, we have the expertise and technology to provide exceptional orthopedic care dedicated to making you stronger.
 Our hip arthroscopist,

 Dr. Tannenbaum spent a year of specialty training in sports medicine learning from international leaders in the field and perfecting skills in arthroscopic surgery.
-During his fellowship training, he also had the opportunity to work with joint replacement specialists learning the newest techniques in hip replacement surgery.
+During his fellowship training, he also had the opportunity to work with joint replacement specialists for the newest techniques in hip replacement surgery.

 If you have a condition related to hip pain, consider making an appointment with Dr. Tannenbaum.
-Don't allow your hip join problem to go undiagnosed or untreated.
+Don't allow your hip joint problem to go undiagnosed or untreated.
 Call (812) 376-9353 to schedule an appointment or request an appointment online and be seen at our main location in Columbus or at our Greensburg outreach clinic.